200 South Hamilton Road

 Shippitka was born in Euclid, Ohio, and earned his bachelor's degree in

-business administration with a major in accounting and a minor in
+business administration with a major in accounting and a minor in psychology

-daughters, sister, and mother-in-law.
-Director Becker also thanked the
+mother-in-law.
+Director Becker also thanked the Fraternal Order of Police

-Fraternal Order of Police (FOP) Lodge #9 and welcomed fellow Officers,
+(FOP) Lodge #9 and welcomed fellow Officers, retirees, and law enforcement

-retirees, and law enforcement partners who were in attendance.
+partners who were in attendance.

 Sergeant Shippitka offered brief remarks, thanking his law enforcement